 The Energy Information Administration reported Mar.
 21 that commercial US crude inventories rose by 4 million bbl to 329.3 million bbl in the week ended Mar.
 16. Gasoline stocks dropped 3.4 million bbl to 210.5 million bbl.
 Distillate fuel inventories declined by 1.7 million bbl to 118.7 million bbl.
 Most of the distillate decline was in diesel; heating oil also declined, but by a much smaller amount.
 Propane and propylene inventories fell by 1.8 million bbl to 25.9 million bbl during that same period.

-The input of crude into US refineries was up 70,000 b/d to 14.8 million b/d last week with units operating at 87.4% capacity, EIA reported.
-Gasoline production increased to 9 million b/d, and distillate fuel production increased to 4.5 million b/d.
+Imports of crude into the US increased by 616,000 b/d to more than 10.4 million b/d that same week.
+The input of crude into US refineries increased by 197,000 b/d to 14.8 million b/d with units operating at 86.3% of capacity, up from 85.6% the prior week.
+Gasoline production increased slightly to 8.8 million b/d, while distillate fuel production increased more substantially to 4.1 million b/d.

-The average price for the Organization of Petroleum Exporting Countries’ basket of 12 benchmark crudes regained 39¢ to $111.09/bbl.
+The average price for the Organization of Petroleum Exporting Countries' basket of 11 benchmark crudes dipped 13¢ to $56.49/bbl on Mar.
+20.